sodadata/docs/soda-sql/custom-metric-templates.md

 Use one of the following custom metric templates in your [scan YAML]({% link soda-sql/scan-yaml.md %}) file to validate that data in records in your data source match your expectations.
 The first example is a skeletal query into which you can insert a variety of conditions; the others offer examples of how you might use the query.
 Replace the values in the double curly braces {%raw %} {{ }} {% endraw %} with your own relevant values.

+Works in:

 ![template-compatible-1](/assets/images/template-compatible-1.png){:height="170px" width="170px"}

 <details>
     <summary>Explain the SQL</summary>
-      The query identifies a dataset in which to find records that do not meet the conditions you set.
+      The query identifies a dataset in which to find records that do not meet the conditions you set in the not clause.
+See fleshed out examples for more concrete use of the <code>not</code> sub-query.s
 </details>

 {% raw %}